OnionGalaxy/WWiseProject/README.md

 In order to use this project in your game with LittleOrionEngine, follow this steps:

-- Clone the repo in the same folder of your game.
+- Clone this repository, preferably at same folder level where LittleOrionEngine is located.
 - Open the project with Wwise launcher.
 - Once the project is open go to Project->Project settings..
 - Set the SoundBanks path in the settings to the Assets folder in your game: